vandabbin/nvidia-fan-control-linux/README.md

-# fan-control-linux-gpu
+# nvidia-fan-control-linux
-Fan Control Script for Nvidia GPUs on Linux
+Fan Curve Control Script for Nvidia GPUs on Linux

 In order for this script to work, coolbits must be enabled in xorg.conf